 0.0015 or .15% or 1.5 tenth of one percent, essentially no chance of a labral tear being present.

 This is a particularly useful example of how criterion validity can go wrong.
-Stetson and Templin study the test using a very comparable although substantially smaller subject group and the same gold standard, arthroscopic examination although in this study the test was carried out in sitting and in O’Brien’s in standing.
-The results were completely different as the table below shows>
+Stetson and Templin studied the test using a very comparable, although substantially smaller subject group, and the same gold standard and arthroscopic examination; although, in this study, the test was carried out in sitting and in O’Brien’s in standing.
+The results were completely different as the table below shows: